-- The cleanup actions completed at the Site are protective of human health and the environment. - Soils cleanup levels have not been met at the Site; however, the cleanup action is determined to comply with cleanup standards at the time of the action, since the long-term integrity of the containment system is ensured and the requirements for containment technologies have been met. - The Restrictive Covenant for the property is in place and will be effective in protecting public health and the environment from exposure to hazardous substances and protecting the integrity of the cleanup action.
+- The cleanup actions completed at the Site appear to be protective of human health and the environment. - Soil cleanup levels have not been met at the Site; however, the cleanup action for the Property is determined to comply with cleanup standards under WAC 173-340-740(6) (f), since the long-term integrity of the containment system is ensured and the requirements for containment technologies have been met. - The Covenant for the property is in place and will be effective in protecting public health and the environment from exposure to hazardous substances and protecting the integrity of the cleanup action.

-Based on this periodic review, the Department of Ecology has determined that the requirements of the Restrictive Covenant are being met.
-No additional actions are required by the property owner.
-It is the property owner's responsibility to continue to inspect the Site to assure that the integrity of the surface cover is maintained.
+Based on this periodic review, Ecology has determined the requirements of the Covenant are being followed.
+No additional remedial actions are required by the property owner.
+It is the property owner's responsibility to continue to inspect the Site to assure the integrity of the cap is maintained.

-4.1 Next Review
+4.1 NEXT REVIEW